non-contention

 If I don’t practice non-contention, I suffer, fret, struggle, complain, and basically ruin my day.
 If I do do it, I grieve briefly but my mind is at peace.
 I let go of what are merely ideas about the way things should be and open to the truth of things as they are.

-In fact, our opposition will be much more effective this way.
+In fact, opposition to injustice will be much more effective by the training in non-violence baked into our basic mindfulness practice.

 whatever blocks your heart is unreal